Maelstrom8/OTR-AoE2-DE/Readme.md

 # Introduction

-My name is Maelstrom.
-Certain people may know me as Vega.
-This is my first ever mod for Age of Empires 2: Definitive Edition.
-It is an insane project that I have been working on for a bit over a year (at a slow pace).
-A year or two ago I was kinda experiencing burnout for RTS games, as I have played them *a lot*.
-One day I stumbled across [Civilization Builder](https://krakenmeister.com/civbuilder/) and later as an extension, the Advanced Genie Editor.
-As a modder and someone who easily absorbs/learns new information, I uh.. to say I liked AGE was an understatement.
-I sat in it for hours at a time.
-It made me hella curious.

-This is an experimental mod created purely from a series of what ifs and questions:

-- "What would happen if I gave Unique Units a second upgrade?"
-- "How would people react to a Royal Cataphract?"
-- "I shouldn't let generic units feel left out, right?"
-- "I shouldn't let siege weapons and ships feel left out, right?"
-- "I shouldn't let units without an Elite upgrade feel left out, right?
-- "Should I integrate scenario units into the game as regional upgrades or stuff?"
-- "Should I modify the cost of upgrades, modify resource nodes and the sort to accomodate the newer upgrades?"
-- "Should I make new upgrades to technologies or make new ones to accommodate the newer upgrades?"
-- "Would it be an issue if I potentially changed how people played?"

-The answers?
-One way to find out.
-Ya fucking make it into a mod.
+My name is Maelstrom (some may known me as Vega).
+I've been playing RTS games for over 20 years, including Age of Empires 2.
+Around 2023, I was experiencing a bit of burnout for them as a whole.
+Most people who experience burnout probably just play something else but I personally wanted something that would get me back into them.
+I generally only played Castle Blood scenarios against AI, I never did ANY competitive.
+I was a custom game guy, no steam achievements, no care for the sweaty type of playstyle.
+It just got boring and I would never resort to playing against people.

+Luckily I stumbled upon [Civilization Builder](https://krakenmeister.com/civbuilder/) and the Advanced Genie Editor at some point.
+Being a modder at heart, I dived right in.
+I sat in AGE for hours on end and starting messing around and ended up figuring out what I could do to get myself excited again.

 ---

 ## Mod Information

+> If you want to know to know a short version of what this mod is, it is basically my own take of [5th Age Mod from Voobly](https://www.voobly.com/gamemods/mod/340/5th-Age-Mod) but on the Definition Edition, without realizing it.
+As I got closer to finishing it, I realized my mod shared similaries with this mod (I am NOT doing a fifth age, though).

-**Off The Rails** is a mod that adds another level of pain once you reach Imperial Age.
-It adds an additional upgrade to Castle Unique Units, Generic Units, Other Unique Units that lacked an upgrade, integrates scenario units into the trees, and a little bit more.
-The mod originally started out as Unique Unit upgrades, but the scale tipped too much in one direction so I started doing it for the rest.
+Otherwise, **Off The Rails** is an overhaul featuring new units, upgrades and more.
+It started off just adding a additional upgrade to Castle Unique Units but it expanded into another upgrade for Generic Units, Other Unique Units that lacked an upgrade, scenario unit integration, and a little bit more.
+It tipped too much in one direction to just be Castle UUs.
+I do not have a magical fifth age that unlocks new technologies and units, they just become available in late game after you reach Imperial and they use the original technologies and units as requirements.
+It meant to add an extra level of chaos.

 > You want advanced information on the units, or about my mod?
 [PLEASE SEE MY DATA SPREADSHEET](https://docs.google.com/spreadsheets/d/1Lo63eOFyBBlcIGsguk_KXTlGbhizdXJSJFsJYGwFUyo/edit?gid=1663096624#gid=1663096624).